Karnak

 - "0010,XXXX"

-• max_seconds (required): integer representing the upper bound of the number of seconds the shift operation should apply
+• max_seconds (required): Upper bound for the number of seconds to shift

-• max_days (required): integer representing the upper bound of the number of days the shift operation should apply
+• max_days (required): Upper bound for the number of days to shift

-The random operation is deterministic and reproducible based on the patient and the project.
-For more details about the usage of randomization in Karnak, please refer to the Karnak Project.
+The random operation is deterministic and reproducible based on the patient and project.

-In this example, all the tags starting with 0008,002 and that have a AS, DA, DT or TM VR will be shifted randomly in a range of 0 to 60 seconds and 50 to 100 days.
+This example shifts all tags starting with 0008,002 that have AS, DA, DT, or TM Value Representation randomly within a range of 0 to 60 seconds and 50 to 100 days:

 - name: "Shift Range Date"